wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 form of a vector of `std::string` objects, and the identity of the exclusive owner in the form of an `std::string`.
 As mentioned earlier, the base class also carries replacement information in data member `CoherenceReplacementInfo`.

+`class DirectoryLine` also carries a data member, `lastSendTimestamp_`, that is not used for functional simulation, but to emulate the timing of tag access.
+This data member remembers the last time (in local object time) the tag is accessed, and new accesses to the tag can only be made after this time point.
+This data member implements a miniature queuing simulation: If the `lastSendTimestamp_` value is T1, and an access to the block is made at time T2, then if T1 > T2, the access at time T2 can only be performed at T1, resulting in the tag being actually accessed at T1, and the value of T1 is updated to T1 + t where t is the access latency.
+If, on the other hand, T2 > T1, then when the access at time T2 happens, the tag entry is not under some prior operation, meaning that it can be accessed immediately at time T2.
+The value is updated to T2 + t, which is the time the entry will be free for access again in the future.

 ### Replacement Manager